hawrash/memory-game/README.md

 6. Match all the pairs to win .

  ##  Why I Chose This Game
-I enjoy games that test concentration and memory
+I enjoy games that test memory

  **Play the game here**: [https://your-username.github.io/memory-game/](https://kindly-force.surge.sh/))